DIAGNijmegen/website-content/content/pages/members/cas-van-rijbroek.md

 orcid:
 linkedin:

 Cas obtained his Bachelor degree in Bioinformatics at the HAN (Nijmegen).
 Currently, he is a Master student of data science at Radboud University.
 At the [Diagnostic Image Analysis Group](http://diagnijmegen.nl), he is completing an internship, developing algorithms to automatically detect enlarged lymph nodes in CT scans to facilitate the diagnosis and staging of lung cancer patients.
-His project is supervised by [member/colin-jacobs].
+His project is supervised by [member/colin-jacobs] and [member/ward-hendrix].